-A premises information box has been installed, but the information does not meet the requirements of the Fire Safety (England) Regulations 2022.
+A premises information box has been installed, but the information could not be confirmed as meeting the requirements of the Fire Safety (England) Regulations 2022.
 The Building Manager is to ensure the information contained within the premises information box is relevant and meets the requirements of the Fire Safety (England) Regulations 2022.